2024 Keir Starmer speech on migration: Reactions

 Tobias Phibbs of the Common Good Foundation and Blue Labour praised the speech, saying that "across Europe, social democrats are leading the way in reasserting a world of nation-states and borders" and that "ending the deliberate policy of mass immigration is a rejection of the free market lie that human beings are fungible units that can pass undifferentiated across the smooth surface of the globe, and it allows us to move beyond the era of asymmetric globalisation".
-The Conservatives' leader Kemi Badenoch claimed that there had been "collective failure of political leaders from all parties over decades" allowing excessive immigration levels, and that she "as the new leader accept responsibility and say truthfully, we got this wrong".
+The Conservatives' leader Kemi Badenoch said that there had been "collective failure of political leaders from all parties over decades" allowing excessive immigration levels, and that she "as the new leader accept responsibility and say truthfully, we got this wrong".

 The former Conservative MP David Gauke described the speech as "the sort of hard-hitting language that Farage might use", saying that while immigration levels "are too high to maintain public support", the speech may fuel the rise of the Reform UK party as it "validates the argument that reducing immigration merely requires the will to do so, and it does nothing to explain the trade-offs to the public".

 Steve Valdez-Symonds of Amnesty International argued that there should be "no compromising on the need for asylum in a world torn by conflict, authoritarianism and oppression" and called for Starmer's government to "play its full and fair part in providing safety for people forced to flee abuses rather than continuing the last government's long and disastrous attempt to evade this responsibility."